osamja/my-personal-website/public/static/text/prose/mypersonalwebsite.md

 structure has already been provided.
 This has allowed me to focus on the application code and providing the content I wish.

-In summary, my tech stack for this website looks like
+In summary, this is my tech stack for this website.
+At the moment, this web application is a front-end app only.

     User Interface - React Framework
         - Gallery component created to maximize re-usability